Oelazab/almasry-alyoum-scraper/README.md

 - Cache responses to avoid repeated scraping
 - Only scrape publicly available data
 - Consider using official APIs if available

+## Applications
+- Collecting datasets for the training of AI models (educational and research).